VainF/Torch-Pruning/README.md

 - [x] [Low-level pruning functions](torch_pruning/pruner/function.py)
 - [x] [Benchmarks](benchmarks) and [tutorials](tutorials)
 - [x] A [resource list](practical_structural_pruning.md) for practical structrual pruning.
-- [x] Automatical pruning of unwrapped nn.Parameter that does not belong to any standard layers or ops.

 ### **Plans:**
-**We have a wealth of ideas, but unfortunately, only a handful of contributors at the moment.
-We hope to attract more talented guys to join us in bringing these ideas to fruition and making Torch-Pruning a practical library.**
 - [ ] A benchmark for [Torchvision](https://pytorch.org/vision/stable/models.html) compatibility (**77/85=90.6%**, :heavy_check_mark:) and [timm](https://github.com/huggingface/pytorch-image-models) compatibility.
 - [ ] More Detectors (We are working on the pruning of YOLO series such as YOLOv7 :heavy_check_mark:, YOLOv8)
 - [ ] Pruning from Scratch / at Initialization.